These 10 Tips on How to Be Productive When Traveling will help keep you productive even during the lulls.

 Bonus #11: Know your body.
 Traveling can take its toll on your body, know when you need a break.
 You're an expert on you so know when you can get the above 10 done and when you just need a break.
 If you need to rest or zone out, do it so you're in a better spot when you land.
 If you're not quite to the sleep zone or just need a little reprieve between switching tasks, then do it.

-I’m a huge fan of sleeping when I’m on the plane for hours at a time, but on shorter flights or while waiting in line I can’t just nod off.
-For those times I like to do mindless things that keep my mind off the boring wait and allow me to keep my mind entertaining.
-One app that kept me sane during my waits on my most recent trip was Panda Pop.
+I'm a huge fan of sleeping when I'm on the plane for hours at a time, but on shorter flights or while waiting in line I can't just nod off.
+For those times I like to do mindless things that keep my mind off the boring wait and allow me to keep my mind entertained like watching Netflix.

-Do you have any tips on How to Be Productive When Traveling?
+Do you have any other tips on How to Be Productive When Traveling?
 Let me know what they are by sending me a tweet on Twitter or a message on Facebook.
-Ready to try out Panda Pop for yourself?
-You can download the free app from the iTunes store now!